 And in Dubrovnik, you couldn’t walk a few minutes in the Old City without seeing one of the many corny “Game of Thrones” tours (complete with a guide dressed in chainmail and holding an iPad that was playing a scene from the show).

 I think a few years ago, these crowds didn’t exist to the extent that we experienced.
-But with photos of Croatia being an Instagram staple (I’m guilty of posting these too!) and with the exploding popularity of "Game of Thrones, people are flocking to this Mediterranean country in hordes.
+But with photos of Croatia being an Instagram staple (I’m guilty of posting these too!) and with the exploding popularity of Croatia as a filming location for Game of Thrones, people are flocking to this Mediterranean country in hordes.
 Especially during the summer months.

 3. We didn’t budget correctly

 This is more on us than anything else, but we just didn’t have the right budget expectations to fully appreciate Croatia.
 If we raised our budget, we probably would have been able to enjoy ourselves a little more.

 4. The people weren’t as friendly as the neighbors

-On top of everything else, we’d just come from Bosnia where the people were incredibly friendly, funny and excited to talk with us.
+On top of everything else, we’d just come from Bosnia & Herzegovina where the people were incredibly friendly, funny and excited to talk with us.
 Many of the people we met in Croatia were lacking in this department.